 Do you accept Insurance?

 This is the often the first question I tend to hear from a prospective client.
-The answer is "yes" I take insurance, but I am currently only on one panel.
+The answer is "yes" I take insurance.
+Currently I am in panel with three companies.
 So if you are not a member of that insurance, there are still manageable cost options in receiving counseling.
 These include payment plans, out-of-network insurance billing, and a low income member-based counseling program.
 The page on Service Fees will provide more answers for you.

 Do you have an office?